querqy/chorus-elasticsearch-edition/katas/000_setting_up_chorus.md

 First we need to create the database for Quepid:

-> docker-compose run --rm quepid bin/rake db:setup
+> docker compose run --rm quepid bundle exec bin/rake db:setup

 We also need to create an account with Administrator permissions:

-> docker-compose run quepid thor user:create -a admin@choruselectronics.com "Chorus Admin" password
+> docker compose run quepid bundle exec thor user:create -a admin@choruselectronics.com "Chorus Admin" password

 Visit Quepid at http://localhost:3000 and log in with the email and password you just set up.